Aansh2/sdn_intelligence/README.md

 - Distribution: distribution of link bandwidth between hosts and network
 	- equal: uniform distribution
 	- badwifi, wifi, xdsl, fiber50, fiber300: gaussian distribution centered at 3, 10, 20, 50 or 300 Mbps
+- Seed: list of seeds you want to use in the creaton of the network 'None' if you do not want to provide any seed.
+In case you provide them, the first one will be used for the first simulation, the second one for the second simulation, etc.
 - MainSwitches: number of switches in the core network
 - MainHosts: number of hosts directly connected to the core network
 - Datacenters: number of datacenters in the core network